rcap107/rcap107.github.io/content/posts/about-me/about.md

 ShowReadingTime: false
 ShowBreadCrumbs: false
 ShowPostNavLinks: false

 ---
 Hi!
 My name is Riccardo Cappuzzo, and I'm the author of this blog.
+I'm Italian, but I have been living in France for a few years now (unfortunately, I have yet to properly learn the language).

-I hold a PhD in Computer Science, which I've obtained from Sorbonne University after working for three and a half years at EURECOM, in Sophia Antipolis.
+I hold a PhD in Computer Science, which I've obtained from Sorbonne University after working for three and a half years at [EURECOM](https://www.eurecom.fr), in Sophia Antipolis.

+I am currently working as Postdoctoral Researcher, researching methods for producing general use embedded representations of tabular data, and how to apply them to custom(er) data.
+I am part of the [SODA Team](https://team.inria.fr/soda/) at [Inria Saclay](https://www.inria.fr/fr/centre-inria-de-saclay), and a researcher for [Dataiku](https://www.dataiku.com) at the same time.

-I've been living in the south of France for almost six years now, starting as a student at EURECOM during my Master Degree.
+Before moving to Paris, I've been living in the south of France for almost six years, starting as a student at EURECOM during my Master Degree.

-I got my Bachelor's degree in Computer Engineering from Politecnico di Torino in Turin, then I continued on with a Master degree in Communications and Computer Networks Engineering from the same university.
+I got my Bachelor's degree in Computer Engineering from [Politecnico di Torino](https://www.polito.it) in Turin, then I continued on with a Master degree in Communications and Computer Networks Engineering from the same University.
 At the same time, I did a year abroad to complete a double degree in Computer Security from EURECOM.

 As a part of the double degree program, I worked as an intern in SAP Labs,